slaclab/rogue/README.md

 $ conda activate rogue_env
 ````

-To automate the conda environment you can add the following lines to the top of the setup_rogue.csh(.sh) scripts:
+To automate the conda environment you can add the following lines to the top of the setup_rogue.sh script:

 ````
-source /path/to/my/miniconda3/etc/profile.d/conda.csh(.sh) activate
+source /path/to/my/anaconda3/etc/profile.d/conda.sh
 conda activate rogue_env
 ````